LogoLogo

 One of the most important pieces of equipment in our game is our trailer.
 This page is an attempt to gather and organize the inputs of several Dolphin owners and their trailer experiences.
 We have the full range - a brand new Triad custom fitted for the Dolphin, to retro fitted used boat trailers, converted flat beds and converted cradles.

-Reading the stories of the individual contributers, in sum total, will give the reader a pretty good feel for what to look for, what can be done, and things to watch out for.
+Reading the stories of the individual contributors, in sum total, will give the reader a pretty good feel for what to look for, what can be done, and things to watch out for.
 Here, we are not offering designs for a trailer - merely providing information that can be used to help decide which approach to take to fit the needs and wallets of the individual.

 You will need a trailer that has a rating of at least 6000 lbs GVW (trailer plus boat).
 Single axles work, tandem axles are better.
 Hydraulic brakes are probably better than electric if the trailer is going in the water.
 The tongue weight on the hitch should be something like 600-700 lbs

 Having a 12-14' 'tongue extender' that allows you to back the trailer further down the ramp is very useful.
-There are 2 types - a seperate unit, ideally with a tongue wheel that locates under the tongue at the connection when the jack is up allows the extender to work.
+There are 2 types - a separate unit, ideally with a tongue wheel that locates under the tongue at the connection when the jack is up allows the extender to work.
 A sleeve type is also used - be sure its strong enough so it does not bend.
 A spare tire can be very useful.
 Some way to block the aft end of the trailer so it does not tilt back when you go up into the cockpit is useful.
 More on the subjects of a removable tongue wheel, extender, spare tire and jacks can be found at Marionette's trailer.
 Click to go there

 Another key piece of information is knowing the exact center of gravity formula for the Dolphin 24.
 Here is the design formula provided by S&S: